 - The amount of previous experience in related occupations.

-- The duration of on-the-job training necessary for competent task performance.
+- The duration of on-the-job training is necessary for competent task performance.

-On-the-job training denotes the duration of training required after starting work in an occupation to competently perform the associated tasks.
+On-the-job training denotes the duration of training required after starting work in an occupation to perform the associated tasks competently.
 It is measured in months or years and may coincide with formal training.

-It's important to note that ANZSCO assesses the skill level of occupations, not individuals or specific jobs.
-Skill level is an attribute of professions independent of an individual's training, competence, or qualifications.
+It’s essential to note that ANZSCO evaluates the skill level of occupations, not individuals or specific job roles.
+Skill level is an attribute of professions independent of an individual’s training, competence, or qualifications.

 How Can We Help You?